 For companies, sustainability is first and foremost a strategic choice and something that the management really wants to achieve.
 Consequently, companies should challenge their personnel to participate in the sustainability efforts.
 Silent approval is not an option.
 Furthermore, you should not underestimate the importance of sustainability and its positive impact on the overall attitude, environment and society.

 “One good example of this is our partnership with HelsinkiMissio.
 Among other things, they run the Resonaari band school with approximately 300 students, most of who are disabled.
 At the school, they feel the joy of success and a sense of community, make new friends and improve their self-confidence.
 We support Resonaari’s activities by offering gigs for the bands and using the students in our own events.
-The SMTcharity concept also makes sustainability a part of our customers’ events.
-In addition, SMT’s personnel may do volunteer work for HelsinkiMissio during their working hours”, Kirsi explains.
+Our Charity concept also makes sustainability a part of our customers’ events.
+In addition, our personnel may do volunteer work for HelsinkiMissio during their working hours”, Kirsi explains.

 A risk worth taking